tableau/TabMon/docs/docs/tabmon_configure.md

 ## Counters.config

-The default Counters.config file comes with a good starter set of counters for monitoring Tableau Server 9.3 & 10.0.
-If you are using TabMon to monitor an older version of Tableau, you will need to overwrite this with the Counters.config file specific to your version, these are kept in the “Resources\\Configurations” folder in the TabMon install directory.
-Note that if you switch your Counters.config file in this way, you should also switch to the appropriate version of the Sample Workbook (found in \\Resources\\Sample Workbooks).
+The default Counters.config file comes with a good starter set of counters for monitoring Tableau Server 9.3 and 10.0.
+If you are using TabMon to monitor an older version of Tableau, you will need to overwrite this with the `Counters.config` file specific to your version, these are kept in the `Resources\Configurations` folder in the TabMon install directory.
+Note that if you switch your `Counters.config` file in this way, you should also switch to the appropriate version of the Sample Workbook (found in `\Resources\Sample Workbooks`).

 Feel free to add or remove counters from `Counters.config` to suit your monitoring needs!